ritams/institution-design/docs/gameDesign.md

 ---

-*Document version 1.0 – Framework design for the Evolutionary Game with Cultural Sway.*
+*Document version 1.1 – Updated payoff calculation to use population fractions for efficiency.*